Psychometric Tests#

 Stroop Test#

 The Stroop test is one of the most widely used measures of cognitive control and inhibitory functioning.
-It demonstrates the phenomenon of interference—when automatic processing conflicts with task demands.
-In the color-word Stroop, participants must inhibit the automatic tendency to read words while naming the ink color.
+It demonstrates the phenomenon of interference—when automatic processing (reading) conflicts with task demands (color naming).
+In the color-word Stroop, participants must inhibit the automatic tendency to read words while naming the font color.
 The difference in performance between congruent (word matches color) and incongruent (word conflicts with color) trials provides a sensitive measure of inhibitory control [Str35].

 Mathematical Formulas: